polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 ## Insert Keys in `service.rs`

-We have allowed our runtime to access our app-specific sub-keys which are stored in its local keystore.
+We have specify a local keystore with `KeyTypeId` to store app-specific sub-keys that are accessible by off-chain workers for signing transactions.
 But currently there is no sub-keys inside.
 We can add it in one of the following two ways.

 ### Development: Add the First User Key as App Subkey

+In development environment, you can add the first user key as the app sub-key.
+Update the `service.rs` as followed.

 **node/src/service.rs**